Year-End Tax Tips—Start Early

 Maximize your 401(k).
 A 401(k) plan has a maximum contribution amount, which limits your annual contribution.
 However, if your contributions have fallen short for the year, some plans will allow you to “catch up” at year-end.
 Not only can this help you save on taxable income, but also if your employer matches a portion of your contributions, then you will benefit in two ways.

 Individual Retirement Accounts (IRAs).
-You may invest in your IRA for tax year 2014 until the tax filing deadline in 2015.
+You may invest in your IRA for until the tax filing deadline.
 Contributions are limited to $5,500 or $6,500 if you are over the age of 50.

 Charitable donations.
 If you are considering giving a cash donation to a charity during the tax year, you must give it or mail it by December 31.
 You will be eligible for the deduction as long as the donation was made by the end of the year.
 Appreciated stocks that you have owned for over a year can also be donated to charity.
 If you do so, you will not owe taxes on the appreciation, and you will be entitled to deduct the expense of the stock from your taxes.
 If you wish to maintain ownership, the charity may be able to assist you in buying new shares.